-3. Not testing paint colors in all lights
+3. Not testing paint colours in all lights

-Paint colors look different in every room and at different times of the day, ultimately changing the whole aesthetic of the decor throughout the day.
-So before you choose the best living room paint or best bedroom paint color, the correct prep is essential if you want to avoid a costly repaint on your hands.
+Paint colours look different in every room and at different times of the day, ultimately changing the whole aesthetic of the decor throughout the day.
+So before you choose the best living room paint or best bedroom paint colour, the correct prep is essential if you want to avoid a costly repaint on your hands.

-"Narrow down your paint samples and paint up some white cards and place them on the walls you intend to paint," suggests Giverny, "make sure you observe those colors both during the day and at night in both natural and electrical lighting to make sure you are 100% happy.
-You’d be surprised at how many colors look completely different at different times of the day."
+"Narrow down your paint samples and paint up some white cards and place them on the walls you intend to paint," suggests Giverny, "make sure you observe those colours both during the day and at night in both natural and electrical lighting to make sure you are 100% happy.
+You’d be surprised at how many colours look completely different at different times of the day."